 - Support your wellbeing by staying socially active and engaged.
 Decide how you’d like to share your diagnosis with family and friends.
 Make a plan for family and friends to assist with establishing and managing new routines.
 Read about the latest research and consider clinical trial participation

-What Are the Fourth Stage of Alzheimer’s Symptoms?
+What Is the Fourth Stage of Alzheimer’s Symptoms?

 Those in the fourth stage of Alzheimer’s may have difficulty with simple arithmetic, forget details of their life history, have poor short-term memory and an inability to manage finances.